 Public Inquiry Representation

-They have the legal powers to compel witnesses to give evidence – including those who perhaps would not wish to have their actions examined and questioned in the glare of public scrutiny.
+Public Inquiry hearings have the legal power to compel witnesses to give evidence when they perhaps would not wish to have their actions examined and questioned in the glare of public scrutiny.

 Recent and continuing Public Inquiries involving Hudgell Solicitors’ lawyers include;

-This inquiry has been established to investigate how, and in what circumstances, 22 people came to lose their lives in the attack on the Manchester Arena on 22 May, 2017.
-It has the scope to ‘make any such recommendations as may seem appropriate.’
-Our Civil Liberties Manager Vicky Richardson is instructed to represent the interests of the families of two of those who lost their lives in the attack.
+The Manchester Arena Inquiry is currently running and was established to investigate how, and in what circumstances, 22 people came to lose their lives in the attack on the Manchester Arena on 22 May, 2017, with the scope to ‘make any such recommendations as may seem appropriate.’

 Split into two phases, this inquiry firstly sought to establish what took place at Grenfell Tower in London on the night of the fire, which caused the death of 72 people.
-This included the cause and origin of the fire, its subsequent development, the loss of life incurred and the response of the London Fire Brigade and other emergency services.
+This included the cause and origin of the fire, its subsequent development, the loss of life incurred and the response of emergency services.

 Established in the wake of serious high profile instances of non-recent child sexual abuse, and because the Government had concerns that some organisations were continuing to fail to protect children from sexual abuse.
-This Inquiry is examining what went wrong and why, and will seek to use its findings to make recommendations to help better protect children in the future.
-Senior Solicitor Malcolm Johnson is representing 9 Core Participants.
+Nine core participants instructed Senior Solicitor Malcolm Johnson.